 2022-2023 Fiction Books for 8-10-Year-Olds

-The first nine books on this list were chosen for my 2022-2023 Middle School Monthly Fiction Book Club on Outschool.
+The first nine books on this list were chosen for my 2022-2023 Online Monthly Fiction Book Club on Outschool.
 Each month we’ll discuss one of these titles in a live discussion format.
 These are great books to teach in late elementary school because they lend themselves well to teaching particular literary elements.
 I select a literary element each month to focus on each month to make sure the learners are exposed to a variety of literary elements all year long.

 Literary Element: Story Arc

 My Review: Nick loves to liven things up with his great ideas, but this year his 5th-grade teacher is the no-nonsense Mrs. Granger.
 Of course, this doesn’t stop Nick from trying some of his old tricks.
 After a particularly interesting class discussion about words, Nick decided to create a new word for pen and he calls it a Frindle.
 Will his word take off or will Mrs. Granger shut down all of the excitement before Frindle has a chance to catch on?

 My children have all read and adored this book for years, but I never took the time to read it until this summer, and it is an absolutely delightful read.
 I enjoyed the spirit of the main character, Nick, as well as his “nemesis,” Mrs. Granger.
 Of course, the best part of this book was the delightful plot twist at the end, which proved to be a source of much discussion with my online book club students.